red5pro/nodejs-checker/readme.md

 * TIMEOUT - The maximum time in milliseconds given to the Chrome Instance to report if it could subscribe or not - defaults to `15000` milliseconds.
 * CHECK_INTERVAL - The period of the health checks in milliseconds - defaults to `30000` milliseconds.
 * CONCURRENT_CHECKS - The maximum number of Edges that the Nodejs server can check at the same time - defaults to `5`.
 It should be noted that the server will create `<CONCURRENT_CHECKS>` Chrome instances at the same time.
 If there are more edges than `<CONCURRENT_CHECKS>` then they will be divided in groups of size smaller or equal to `<CONCURRENT_CHECKS>`.
 When more groups are used, the Nodejs server may increase the value of `<CHECK_INTERVAL>` to guarantee that there are never more than `<CONCURRENT_CHECKS>` chrome instances.
 In general `CHECK_INTERVAL > ((# of edges / <CONCURRENT_CHECKS>) * <TIMEOUT>)`
+* USERNAME - The username to use for the Round Trip Authentication if configured on the Red5 Pro Cluster
+* PASSWORD - The password to use for the Round Trip Authentication if configured on the Red5 Pro Cluster
+* TOKEN - The token to use for the Round Trip Authentication if configured on the Red5 Pro Cluster

 # Installing the Stream Manager